-Founder's Day - November

-Each year, toward the end of the fall semester, William Smith students come together to pay tribute to William Smith, the founder of the College.
-The event features a keynote address by an alumna or panel of alumnae.
+Founder's Day - Each year, toward the end of the fall semester, William Smith students come together to pay tribute to William Smith, the founder of the College.
+The event features an address by an alumna or panel of alumnae.

-Lucy Kaylin '81, Editor-in-Chief of O, The Oprah Magazine, speaks during 2016 Founder's Day activities of the Laurel Honor Society.
+Lucy Kaylin '81, Editor-in-chief of O, The Oprah Magazine, speaks during 2016 Founder's Day activities.